 - National Reconnaissance Office Liaison Officer to U.S. Strategic Command

 Evans has commanded expeditionary forces and flown combat missions in the KC-135 supporting operations Uphold Democracy, Decisive Endeavor, Deliberate Guard, Deliberate Forge, Allied Force, Southern Watch, Northern Watch, Noble Eagle, Enduring Freedom and Iraqi Freedom.
 He also served as Director of Mobility Forces for NATO Operation Unified Protector.
-He is a graduate of the U.S. Air Force Fighter Weapons School and master navigator with over 4,000 flying hours, including 153 combat hours.
-He has also completed over 100 operational missions as an Airborne Emergency Actions Officer leading the Battle Staff onboard the U.S. Strategic Command E-6B Airborne Command Post.
+He is a graduate of the U.S. Air Force Fighter Weapons School and is rated as a master navigator with over 4,000 flying hours, including 153 combat hours.
+He has also completed over 100 operational missions as an Airborne Emergency Actions Officer, leading the Battle Staff onboard the U.S. Strategic Command E-6B Airborne Command Post.